Dishonest Use of Position

 Common ways this offence occurs

-Some common ways a person can find themselves facing this charge are as follows.
+A person can find themselves facing this charge when:

-- The person sold, gave away or used company property for the advantage of themself or others;
+- they sold, gave away or used company property for the advantage of themselves or others;

-- The person entered into a non-arms-length transaction with the company;
+- they entered into a non-arms-length transaction with the company;

-- The person used the company to pay their personal bills.
+- they used the company to pay their personal bills.

 What must be proven

-This matter can sometimes be defended on the basis that the conduct is not dishonest according to the standards of ordinary persons.
+This matter can sometimes be defended on the basis that the conduct is not dishonest according to the standards of an ordinary person.